googleads/google-ads-php/README.md

 Once you have an instance of `GoogleAdsClient`, you can obtain a service client for a particular service using one of the `get...ServiceClient()` methods.

+## Running in a Docker container

+You can also execute the examples and develop your Google Ads API application inside a Docker container, built using the provided [Dockerfile](Dockerfile).

+To do so, provided that you have a Docker environment [installed](https://docs.docker.com/install/), you can run the following command in the directory where you cloned this repository:

+    docker-compose up --build -d

+This will provide a Docker container instance with all the required dependencies already installed.

+To open a BASH shell inside the Docker container, you can run `docker ps` to get the container id and then run `docker exec -it <YOUR_CONTAINER_ID> bash`; this will allow you to run code examples and other applications inside the container.

+As a shorthand, in case you only have a single Docker container running on your machine, you can also run `docker exec -it $(docker ps -a -q) bash`.

 ## Logging

 This library conforms to [PSR-3](http://www.php-fig.org/psr/psr-3) for logging